 If you are searching for a gift for a person who loves a well-made classic cocktail, consider giving them a carry-on cocktail kit.
 These pocket-sized kits include all the ingredients (other than the alcohol) needed to create a nice handcrafted cocktail.

 The best known ones are made by The Cocktail Box Co who currently creates different classic cocktail kits that you can take on the go so you can have a cocktail on an airplane, train, party, or at your hotel.
-So far they have released an Old Fashioned kit and a Champagne Cocktail kit.
+So far they have released several kits, including an Old Fashioned kit and a Champagne Cocktail kit.
+You can also get a combo kit to try 4 or 6 different kits at once.

 The travel cocktail kits come with all you need to make your drink, you just need a glass and the alcohol.
 Each kit makes 6 drinks.
 For instance, the Old Fashioned comes with bottles of aromatic, grapefruit, and orange bitters, raw cane sugar cubes, steel cocktail pics, 1 muddler spoon, and a linen cocktail napkin.
 Just add bourbon!